Unusual things to do in Paris: how to discover the capital differently?

 Marin d’Eau Douce – take a boat trip

 Among all the unusual activities to do in Paris, how about a boat trip?
 Marin d’Eau Douce offers you the chance to rent an electric boat.
-You can sail on the Canal de l’Ourcq from the Bassin de la Villette without a licence.
-This original activity will allow you to discover many emblematic places of the capital from another angle.
-A fun experience to do with family or friends.
+You can sail on the Canal de l’Ourcq from the Bassin de la Villette, without a licence.
+This original activity allows you to discover many emblematic places of the capital from a different perspective.
+A fun experience to enjoy with family or friends.

 37 Quai de la Seine (75019)